-Tap the file manager app icon on the homepage screen to enter the file manager interface.
+Tap the Files app icon on the homepage screen to enter the file manager interface.

-Recently: shows files that have been opened recently
+Recent: shows files that have been opened recently

-Category: views files by types, including picture, video, document, waveform, CSV, text waveform, etc.
+Classification: views files by types, including images, videos, Audio, Documents, Downloads, STO etc.

 Local: views the content stored in the oscilloscope by the traditional folder list mode.
 When USB device is plugged, the content in the USB device can also be accessed through external storage.